rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <figcaption markdown="block">
 Comparison of the OSTRICH stream and batch-based ingestion durations.
-The streaming algorithm starts of slower than the batch algorithm but grows linearly, while the batch algorithm consumes a lot of memory, resulting in slower ingestion after version 8 and an out-of-memory error after version 10.
+The streaming algorithm starts of slower than the batch algorithm but grows linearly, while the batch algorithm consumes a large amount of memory, resulting in slower ingestion after version 8 and an out-of-memory error after version 10.
 </figcaption>
 </figure>